DSI-FDI/stream-app/src/report.md

 ## Changes from the previous version

 There were some minor changes in functionality and design with respect to the previous assignment.
-Firstly, added a profile page, so that the user can see his or her personal data and edit it.
+Firstly, added a window where the user can see his or her personal data and edit it.

 ![Add your information in the profile page](img/profile.jpeg){width=50% height=50%}